-Then place the scented rice in an old sock or sew it into a tiny fabric pillow like these DIY Rice Bags.
+Then place the scented rice in an old sock or sew it into a tiny fabric pillow to create DIY Rice Bags.
 Store in the freezer for a cold pack or heat in the microwave for a minute for a heat pack.

 Use dry rice to make rice glue.

 Rice glue can be used in many of your everyday craft projects.
-Check out how to make rice glue on WikiHow for directions and get crafting!
+Here is a quick explanation of how to make rice glue:

 How to Clean a Dirty Vase with Rice.